thoughtbot/maintaining-open-source-projects/book/02-community.md

 * **Issue trackers** for concrete tasks that need to be done on the source, such as: tracking software bugs; documenting desired features; and making concrete improvements to the code.
-* **Wikis** as community maintained documentation and how-to guides.
+* **Wikis** for community maintained documentation and how-to guides.
 * **Forums and Q&A websites** for answering specific questions users have about usage of the project.
 * **Mailing lists and chat rooms** for general talk.

-If any of these channels have little activity they can seem like half empty restaurants, exposing a negative image for your project.
+If any of these channels have little activity, they can seem like half empty restaurants, exposing a negative image for your project.
 The project will be better off not having them when that is the case.